software-students-spring2024/1-specification-exercise-team-dtt/README.md

 #### Goals/needs
 - Need a list view of all transactions for the day/week/month
 - Need a page where they can see how much more money they can spend for the week
-- Need an interactive interface where they can add new transactions made with ease
+- Need an interactive interface where they can add new transactions with ease

 #### Problems/frustrations
 - Difficult to use a single mobile banking app, as there are multiple accounts and zelle/venmo doesn't show up well